-For sowing done in open ground, transplant the plants every 20 cm when 3 or 4 leaves appear.
+If you sowed in open soil, transplant the plants every 20 cm when 3 or 4 leaves appear.

 Repot the seedlings under shelter in individual buckets, again at the appearance of 3 or 4 leaves.
-You will set up in the ground once all risk of frost are away.
+You will set up in open soil once all risk of frost are away.

 Associate my rumex crispus